ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 npm install dotenv --save
 ```

-Then, create a `.env` file in the root directory of our project, and add your Metamask private key and HTTP Alchemy API URL to it.
+Then, create a `.env` file in the root directory of the project.
+Add your Metamask private key and HTTP Alchemy API URL to it.

 Your environment file must be named `.env` or it won't be recognized as an environment file.